jinglescode/time-series-forecasting-tensorflowjs/README.md

 With TensorFlow.js, machine learning on a web browser is possible, and it is actually pretty cool.

 [Explore the demo on Github](https://jinglescode.github.io/time-series-forecasting-tensorflowjs), this experiment is 100% educational and by no means a trading prediction tool.

 ---

+# Updates

+- **May 2021**: Fixed data the normalize function, more robust for different dataset.
+- **Dec 2020**: Use adjusted close price instead, to remove any artificial price turbulences due to stock splits and dividend payout events

+---